ResearchHelp/Lessons/README.md

 In addition, if you found this repository useful, please star it so that others can find it (and don't forget to tell others about this repo!).
 Thanks!

-// if you want to make a specific addition in this repo:
+# Making additions in this repo
 1) introduce yourself
 2) paste the document as text to ResearchHelpHedgehog@gmail.com (do not send me an attachment because I won't open it)
 3) tell me why you think this document should go in this repo (and how the document has helped your research, if it has)